 Jaune: The only people who get to boss me around is my boss, my mother, my father, my seven sisters, the man who holds extensive blackmail over my head, the woman who is maybe trying to kill me, Glynda... and this psycho bitch here.

-- In Walking in the Shadows, Robin tries to explain to Starfire that humans don't accidentally set their beds on fire, only for everyone present minus Beast Boy (but including Xander and Sirius) to mention they've done it before.
+- In Walking In The Shadows, Robin tries to explain to Starfire that humans don't accidentally set their beds on fire, only for everyone else present minus Beast Boy, who doesn't have supernatural powers that would allow it, but including Xander from Buffy the Vampire Slayer and Sirius from Harry Potter, to mention they've done it before:

 - My Hero Playthrough: All Might tells the class they are to offer each other constructive criticism.
 Izuku thinks the emphasis isn't needed.
 Except: